{{item.title}}

 Providers should stay up to date on Medicare regulations and confirm compliance through regular audits and staff training programs.
 Conducting financial planning and analysis will help provide an understanding of how changes in Medicare policies can impact revenue streams and operational costs.

-Changes proposed by the Trump to reduce out-of-pocket expenses for consumers could result in changes to revenue calculations as it strives to make prescription medications even more affordable than with the previous administration.
+Changes proposed by the Trump campaign to reduce out-of-pocket expenses for consumers could result in changes to revenue calculations as it strives to make prescription medications even more affordable than with the previous administration.
 Additionally, product life cycle management decisions may be influenced by IRA policies set to take effect in 2025.
 The possibility that the Trump administration might modify the approach CMS takes to IRA provisions adds an element of uncertainty to long-term planning.
 Furthermore, potential reforms to the 340B and PBM marketplaces necessitate continuous monitoring of legislative developments throughout 2025.
 This transparency would likely necessitate regular audits and detailed reporting, adding to the administrative burden.

 Pharmaceutical companies can take several strategic actions to prepare for upcoming changes.
 They can reevaluate pricing models to align with the Inflation Reduction Act's goals, considering both how they launch new drugs in the post-IRA world and manage on-market products given expected declines in Medicare and Medicaid (i.e. AMP cap removal) net pricing.
 Longer term, companies can start to realign their R&D pipelines, BD/M&A activity, and portfolio strategy to the realities of the current post-IRA world with consideration for future expansion.
 Enhancing manufacturing and supply chain processes to reduce production costs and maintain profitability despite capped pricing is also important.
 Holistic financial planning can help understand the potential impact on revenue and profitability, facilitating effective resource allocation.